 Based on our research, Georgetown, Foggy Bottom and West End boast the highest prices for individual spaces (more on this below).
 The lowest prices for spots are found east of the Anacostia River.

-Here’s a sampling of what we found (all of the listed spaces are in condo buildings):
+Here’s a sampling of what we found on the market: